 Policy Affected Date of Change Explanation/Notes Combined bachelor's/master's plan Fall 2015 Number of required credit hours, course level, and maximum research hours were added to clarify requirements.
-Dismissal and Fall 2016 admission appeals Dismissal policy and procedure wording updated to clarify roles of program coordinator, Graduate School dean.
+Dismissal and admission appeals Fall 2016 Dismissal policy and procedure wording updated to clarify roles of program coordinator, Graduate School dean.
 Dismissal Appeals changed from subtopic to topic.
-Updated form GS00 , Request for Academic Renewal and clarified that Graduate School approval of form indicates consideration for readmission.
-New policy outlines conditions and procedures for readmission to the University following a dismissal as a result of an undocumented/unapproved leave of absence.
-Updated policy.
+Academic renewal Fall 2016 Updated form GS00 , Request for Academic Renewal and clarified that Graduate School approval of form indicates consideration for readmission.
+Readmission Fall 2016 New policy outlines conditions and procedures for readmission to the University following a dismissal as a result of an undocumented/unapproved leave of absence.
+Continuous enrollment Fall 2016 Updated policy.
 Topic updated to cross-reference new Leave of Absence policy and Readmission policy.
 Includes section on failure to maintain continuous enrollment.
 Leave of absence Fall 2016 New policy outlines conditions under which a student may request a time-specific leave of absence, and procedure for doing so.
 Includes new form GS-LoA.
-"Procedures for Academic Grievance Committee" updated to replace requirement for transmission of paperwork by certified mail with transmission via secure email.
-Under "State resident status," clarified procedure and added link to form GS35, Request for Certification of South Carolina Residency.
-Updated to include IGRB proceedings prior to full review by Academic Grievance Committee.
+Academic Grievance Policy Fall 2016 "Procedures for Academic Grievance Committee" updated to replace requirement transmission of paperwork by certified mail with transmission via secure email.
+Application for resident status Fall 2016 Under "State resident status," clarified procedure and added link to form GS35, Request for Certification of South Carolina Residency.
+Academic Grievance Policy Spring 2017 Updated to include IGRB proceedings prior to full review by Academic Grievance Committee.
 Committee structure redefined to accommodate new College structure.
-Time limit for doctoral programs Spring 2017 Time limit for completion of all doctoral program requirements (including master's en route to PhD plans) updated from five years to eight years.
+Time limit for doctoral programs Spring 2017 Time limit for completion of all doctoral program requirements (including master's en route to Ph.D. plans) updated from five years to eight years.
 Graduate faculty status Fall 2017 New policy and guidelines added.
 Advisory committee Fall 2017 Committee structure and member qualifications updated.
 Theses and dissertations (ETD) Fall 2017 Clearer timelines for thesis and dissertations and strict adherence to deadlines approved by Academic Council for Fall 2017.
-ETD embargo Fall 2017 Policy and procedure for thesis/dissertation embargo (delay of publication) updated.
-Name of form used for Request for Combined Education Plan (formerly GS6BSMS) updated for clarity since combined plans are not limited to BS and MS programs.
+ETD embargo Fall 2017 Policy and procedure for thesis/dissertation embargo (delay of publication) updated Form GS6-Bachelor- to-Graduate Fall 2017 Name of form used for Request for Combined Education Plan (formerly GS6BSMS) updated for clarity since combined plans are not limited to B.S. and M.S. programs.
 Withdrawing from the University Fall 2017 Official Registrar's withdrawal form approved by Academic Council for Fall 2017.
 Replaces online withdrawal via iROAR.
 Discontinued 2018-19; withdrawal is done via iROAR as of this time.